 What are micro-interactions?

-Micro-interactions are small interactions which hold only a single purpose or task.
-They can take form in little animations that are aesthetically pleasing, however, their real purpose is to help the user know that they were successful in performing a task.
+Micro-interactions are small interactions that hold only a single purpose or task.
+They can take the form of little animations that are aesthetically pleasing, however, their real purpose is to help the user know that they were successful in performing a task.

 Generally, micro-interactions are small details that offer the following functions:

 - Accomplish an individual task

 How do micro-interactions work?

 Micro-interactions are made up of four main parts: